ucanews.com reporter, KochiUpdated: February 18, 2019 05:00 AM GMT

 India will soon have a new saint after Kerala-born nun Blessed Mariam Thresia Chiramel Mankidiyan was cleared for canonization by the Vatican.

 Pope Francis has authorized the Congregation for the Cause of Saints to publish a decree recognizing a miracle through the intercession of the nun, the Vatican announced on Feb.
 13.

 The recognition of the miracle was “the last step for the canonization and it’s cleared now,” said Sister Punneliparambil Udaya, superior general of the Holy Family Congregation of the saintly nun in Kerala state.

 “It is huge global recognition for the Indian Church and its spirituality,” said Bishop Theodore Mascarenhas, secretary-general of the Catholic Bishops’ Conference of India.

 He said that “it was also huge consolation at a difficult time of hostility and bad press” for the Indian Church in recent months.

 Sister Mariam Thresia (1876-1926) founded the Holy Family Congregation in the archdiocesan area of Trichur to continue her work among the poor and serving the sick and afflicted.

 As Blessed Mariam Thresia is also known “as the other Mother Teresa because of her love for the poor, we see her as a great gift” to the Indian Church and “an inspiration to hundreds of people, Catholic nuns and priests working in the villages of India,” Bishop Mascarenhas said.

-, canonized in 2008, a native of Kerala state.
+The first Indian saint in modern history was St. Alphonsa, canonized in 2008, a native of Kerala state.
 Kerala-born Father Kuriakose Elias Chavara and Sister Euphrasia were canonized in 2014.
 Goa-born Father Joseph Vaz, a missionary in Sri Lanka, was made a saint in 2015, while Mother Teresa was canonized in 2016.